 In California, hospitalizations for flu-like symptoms doubled in just one week, and ER cases were triaged in hallways because there wasn’t enough room for all of the patients.
 This flu season has certainly pushed hospitals beyond their capacity, requiring them to find additional facilities to accommodate the surge of patients.

 BLU-MED Response Systems® has hospital surge facilities and expandable hospital containers ready for rapid deployment, with medical facilities capable of being setup in less than 15 minutes.
-BLU-MED mobile hospitals facilities, medical shelters, and mobile morgues have been used around the world by government agencies, non-governmental organizations (NGOs), cities, municipalities, hospitals, emergency management services, and first responders.
+BLU-MED mobile hospitals, facilities and portable medical shelters have been used around the world by government agencies, non-governmental organizations (NGOs), cities, municipalities, hospitals, emergency management services, and first responders.

 BLU-MED negative-pressure isolation systems (NPIS) were used extensively to treat and care for patients during the 2014-2016 Ebola Outbreak in West Africa.
 While less virulent, the influenza-like illness seen this flu season may prompt for more strict isolation and containment procedures.
 BLU-MED patient isolation systems can be configured and used for infectious airborne viruses and diseases.